Politics of West Virginia: Demographics

 Evangelical Christians comprised 52 percent of the state's voters in 2008.
 A poll in 2005 showed that 53 percent of West Virginia voters are anti-abortion, the seventh highest in the country.
-In 2006, 16 percent favored gay marriage.
+In 2018, West Virginia voters adopted a No Right to Abortion in Constitution Measure, which passed with 51.73% of the vote, a contrast to other conservative-leaning states in Appalachia which have rejected similar amendments or passed referendums codifying abortion up to viability.
+3 In 2006, only 16 percent favored gay marriage.
 In 2008, 58 percent favored troop withdrawal from Iraq while just 32 percent wanted troops to remain.
 On fiscal policy in 2008, 52 percent said raising taxes on the wealthier individuals would benefit the economy, while 45 percent disagreed.

-The most consistent support for Democrats is found in the coal fields of Southern West Virginia (McDowell, Mingo, Logan, Wyoming, and Boone Counties), as well as in the larger cities.
-Republicans are most numerous to the east of the Allegheny Mountains, especially in the state's Eastern Panhandle and Potomac Highlands, as well as in the Huntington and Charleston suburbs, most typified in Putnam County.
-The farming region of the Mid-Ohio Valley, particularly Wood, Jackson, and Mason Counties, also historically leans Republican.
-The Northern Panhandle and North-Central West Virginia regions usually split right down the middle in terms of being Republican or Democratic, as does the New River/Greenbrier Valley in the Southeast around Beckley, Bluefield, Fayetteville, and Lewisburg.
-Since 1996, coal interests have contributed more than $4 million to candidates for governor, the state Supreme Court and the West Virginia Legislature.
+The most consistent support for Democrats historically was found in the larger cities of state as well the coal fields of Southern West Virginia (McDowell, Mingo, Logan, Wyoming, and Boone Counties), but the coal-field counties have become some of the most Republican dominated areas in the nation at the presidential level.
+Republicans are also the majority to the east of the Allegheny Mountains, including the state's eastern panhandle and Potomac Highlands, as well as in the Huntington and Charleston suburbs, most typified in Putnam County.
+The farming region of the Mid-Ohio Valley, particularly Wood, Jackson, and Mason Counties, also historically leaned Republican and continue to do so today.
+The northern panhandle and North-Central West Virginia regions once leaned Democratic, especially in local and state elections, but has become dominated by Republicans in recent elections.
+Nonetheless, Monongalia County, home to Morgantown, where West Virginia University is located, remains competitive at the federal and state level, and Jefferson County, in the eastern panhandle, although Republican-leaning remains somewhat competitive in state and federal elections due to its location near Washington D.C.
+Kanawha County, home to Charleston, also has remained somewhat competitive in state and local elections, but leans Republican at the federal level, although to a lesser degree than more rural counties nearby.
+Coal interests have contributed more than $4 million to candidates for governor, the state Supreme Court and the West Virginia Legislature.
 The 2004 election was a record-setter for the coal industry.
 Gov. Joe Manchin received $571,214 from coal interests for his campaign and $174,500 for his inaugural.
 West Virginians for Coal, the West Virginia Coal Association's political action committee, contributed more money than any other coal industry donor.